nmonson1/nmonson1.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome!
-My name is Nathaniel and I am an AI alignment researcher.
-I am intensely focused on exploring the mechanisms behind the efficacy of modern ML techniques.
-In addition to being theoretically fascinating, I think gaining a greater understanding of these issues is potentially existentially critical.
-Currently, my ambition is to use interpretability tools to extract objective functions from complex models.
-While my background is primarily in computational topology and secondarily in algebraic geometry, I have been dedicated to AI and alignment work since Autumn of 2022.
+My name is Nathaniel and I am a machine learning scientist.
+I am focused on developing methods towards AI interpretability.
+Currently, I am a Founding Research Scientist at [Guide Labs](guidelabs.ai).
+We are creating foundational LLMs that are engineered so as to be inherently interpretable.

-These days, I am supported by a Long Term Future Fund grant to pivot from mathematics into ML/AI.
+My background is primarily in computational topology and secondarily in algebraic geometry, but I have been dedicated to AI interpretability work since Autumn of 2022.
+I spent two years making this pivot and honing a new skillset with the support of a Long Term Future Fund grant and a Lightspeed grant.
+During this time, my goal was to use mechanistic interpretability tools to extract objective functions from complex models.

 Background
 ======